tillbiskup/evedata/docs/architecture.rst

 The core domain contains the central entities and their abstract interactions, or, in terms of the "Domain Driven Design" (Eric Evans), the implementation of the abstract model of the application.

-In the evedata package, due to being split into two separate subpackages, each of them has its own core domain that will be described below.
+In the evedata package, due to being split into separate subpackages, each of them has its own core domain that will be described below.

+.. admonition:: General remarks on the UML class diagrams

+    The UML class diagrams displayed below try to consistently follow a series of conventions listed below.

+    * Capitalising attribute types

+      Attribute types that are default types of the (Python) language are not capitalised.

+      Attribute types that are instances of self-defined classes are capitalised and spelled exactly as the corresponding class.

+    * Singular and plural forms of attributes

+      Scalar attributes have singular names.

+      Attributes containing containers (lists, dictionaries, ...) have plural names.

+    * Naming conventions

+      Generally, naming conventions follow PEP8: class names are in CamelCase, attributes and methods in snake_case.

+    * Attributes of enumerations

+      No convention has yet been agreed upon.
+Possibilities would be ALLCAPS (as the attributes could be interpreted as constants) or snake_case.

+    * Dictionaries

+      Attributes that contain dictionaries as container have the container type followed by curly braces ``{}``, although this seems not to be part of the UML standard.

 evefile subpackage